 Part of the answer must be for government and public services to use the analytic skills and networks available to better anticipate the types of changes coming over the horizon and prepare now for some of the opportunities and challenges of tomorrow.

 There will undoubtedly be new and as yet unimagined disruptive technologies over the coming years, but drawing on current trends, here are a few things of the many things to start thinking about?
-Cloud computing, big data, analytics, mobile computing, Internet of Things and social media are already here – do we understand that how best to exploit these technologies and where the dangers might come from?
+Cloud computing, big data, analytics, mobile computing, Internet of Things and social media are already here – do we understand how best to exploit these technologies and where the dangers might come from?

 Looking slightly further forward, there are predictions of call centre staff increasingly being replaced by question answering, automated systems born of a marriage between the equivalents of Apple’s virtual assistant ‘Siri’, big data analytics and pattern recognition software.
 Are there areas of your business where you can safely begin to experiment with these types of technologies?